Update on Lyme Disease in Preparation for Summer’s Outdoor Activities

 Occupational Lyme Disease Prevention

 It’s important to make sure that employees are aware of their surroundings at all times when working in affected areas.
 Applying insect repellent before working is essential, as well as checking regularly for ticks on the skin and in clothing.
-If a tick is found on the skin, grasp the tick firmly and remove it as quickly as possible.
-Ticks are large enough to be seen and they take about 24 hours to pass on the infection to humans.
+If ticks are on the skin surface, grasp the tick firmly and remove it as quickly as possible.
+Ticks are large enough to be seen, and they take about 24 hours to pass on the infection to humans.
 The risk of an employee contracting Lyme disease is much lower if infected ticks are found and removed within that time frame.
 If the employee is experiencing symptoms of Lyme disease, refer to your provider network for currently supported treatments.